RossaMania/RossaMania/README.md

 ## I am an aspiring developer.

 ### What I've done so far.
-- I completed a Pac-Man game that uses HTML, vanilla CSS, and vanilla JavaScript from a course on Udemy!
-- I completed two SQL courses on Udemy!
-"SQL for Beginners: Become an SQL Expert" and "SQL - The Complete Developer's Guide (MySQL, PostgreSQL)".
+- I completed another course on Udemy!
+"C# .NET Core 8 with MS SQL Complete Beginner To Master 2024"

 ### What I'm working on now.
+- I am working on learning C#!
 - I am working on full stack projects.
 - I am looking for a job!
 Full-time, part-time, internship!